Matthew-Mosior/Representative-Sample-Chooser/README.md

 **Representative-Sample-Chooser (RSC)** is a computational tool for hierarchically filtering tab-delimited files.<br/>
 This haskell script takes in an identifier field string, a hierarchical filter string and a tsv file in order capture **best** record for each identifier.<br/><br/>

-**RSC** outputs a single, filtered tsv file on successful exit, or an error message/log depending on the issue (more on this to come).<br/>
+**RSC** outputs a single, filtered tsv file on successful exit, or an error message/log depending on the issue (more on this later).<br/>

 ## Prerequisites